JCSDA-internal/ioda-converters/README.md

 ```
 Usage: <converter.py> -i INPUT_FILE(S) -o OUTPUT_FILE -m nesdis -k maskout -t 0.0
 ```
 For method option (-m) of bias and uncertainty calculation (default/nesdis), deafult means to set bias and uncertainty as 0.0 and nesdis means to use NESDIS bias and uncertainty calculation method.
 For maskout option (-k) default/maskout, default means to keep all missing values and maskout means to mask all missing values out.
-For thinning option, its value is within 0.0 and 1.0 depending how much data will be thinned, and 0.0 means without any thining.
+For thinning option, the value should be within 0.0 and 1.0 depending how much data will be thinned, and 0.0 means without any thining.